How our Whole House Plan works

 The Whole House Plan is your very own tailored home energy audit and retrofit recommendations report.
-Using your Whole House Plan, our trusted team will guide you through the process of retrofitting your home that is quality assured and cost-effective, offering maximum impact with minimal disruption.
+Our trusted team will guide you through the process of retrofitting your home that is quality-assured and cost-effective, offering maximum impact with minimal disruption.
 Ensuring that any work is done at the right time for you and your home.

-Having the Whole House Plan done does not oblige you to proceed with any work immediately.
-Nor does it mean that all the steps need to be carried out in a single phase, as most Whole House Plans will provide two or three phases of retrofit work – each of which can build on the previous one.
-Therefore, your Whole House Plan becomes a key reference document for your home to refer to whenever the opportunity for a retrofit arises.
+Having the Whole House Plan done does not oblige you to proceed with any work.
+Nor does it mean that all the steps need to be carried out in a single phase, as most recommendations will provide two or three phases of retrofit work – each of which can build on the previous one.
+Therefore, your Whole House Plan becomes a key reference document for your home whenever the opportunity for additional improvement arises.

 What’s the role of a Retrofit Coordinator?

-You’ll be assigned a Retrofit Coordinator once your Whole House Plan retrofit needs are assessed.
-Our Retrofit Coordinators are handpicked, qualified home retrofit experts who oversee works, making sure they meet your needs.
-Most importantly they act as the quality assurer for full peace of mind.
+You’ll be assigned a Retrofit Coordinator once your retrofit needs have been assessed.
+Our coordinators are qualified home retrofit experts who will help guide you through all the stages of the renovation project.
+Most importantly, they act as the quality assurer for full peace of mind.

 The RetrofitWorks model – a model built on trust

-As home retrofit specialists, we have a qualified and vetted team to get you started on your retrofit journey.
-We set out the technical requirements for the contractors and send you quotes to review before proceeding with any work.
-We engage the preferred contractor, chosen by you, on your behalf.
+As home retrofit specialists, we have a qualified team to see you all the way through your retrofit journey.
+We set out the technical requirements for the contractors and advise you on quote specifications for contractors before any work starts.

 Under the guidance of our Retrofit Coordinators, we can help you make an informed decision on the energy-efficient improvements that are best suited to your wants and needs.